laravel/docs/billing.md

     $user->newSubscription('default', 'price_monthly')->createAndSendInvoice();

 The amount of time a customer has to pay their invoice before their subscription is cancelled is determined by the `days_until_due` option.
-By default, this is 30 days.
-You can provide a different value like so:
+By default, this is 30 days; however, you may provide a specific value for this option if you wish:

     $user->newSubscription('default', 'price_monthly')->createAndSendInvoice([], [
         'days_until_due' => 30